 Use an extended cable or a sink auger to help break up and remove whatever foodstuffs are clogging the drain pipes or the disposal.
 Never stick your bare hands down the drain.

 Perform routine flushes by allowing a thick stream of hot water to run down the drains for one minute.
 This will help reduce and remove buildup of odors.
-You can also drop about a dozen ice cubes into the garbage disposal and let it run for about a minute.
+As mentioned, you can also drop about a dozen ice cubes into the garbage disposal and let it run for about a minute.